QuantEcon/SimpleDifferentialOperators.jl/README.md

 If you want to build the docs locally (say, for contributions), you can just cd to the `docs/` directory and run `julia --project=Project.toml make.jl` (make sure `Documenter.jl` is installed).
 This will create/populate the `docs/build` directory.

+Detailed derivations and more applications can be found [here](https://quantecon.github.io/SimpleDifferentialOperators.jl/stable/generated/discretized-differential-operator-derivation.pdf).

 ## Troubleshooting

 * As a reminder, the package requires **Julia 1.1 or later.**